Ever found yourself studying the ingredients on your skin care packaging?

 Lubricants: Used in cosmetic preparations to reduce friction, making the skin smooth to touch.

-Mixture: A mixture contains more then one substance.
+Mixture: A mixture contains more than one substance.

 Preservatives: Substances used to protect formulations from infection and decomposition, caused by microorganisms.